sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 ### Prediction Tasks

-We test the predictive power of narratives on three tasks commonly used in macroeconomic literature (TODO:cite):
+We test the predictive power of narratives on three tasks commonly used in macroeconomic literature (<d-cite key="handlan2020text, 10.1257/jel.20181020, kalamara2022making, ahrens2021extracting, masciandaro2021monetary, lee2009federal, hamilton2002model, kim2023forecasting, larkin2008good"></d-cite>):
 * Next value: predicts the target’s value at the specified horizon.
 * Percentage change: predicts the target’s percentage change between the specified horizon and the day before.